 All events are at the Vat and Fiddle pub and start at 7.30 pm.

-- Riccardo Di Sanza (Chemistry) is a sustainable chemistry PhD student at the University of Nottingham.
-In particular his field of study is synthetic organic chemistry.
+- Riccardo Di Sanza (Chemistry) is a third year sustainable chemistry PhD student at the University of Nottingham.
+His work is on sustainable catalysis.
+Specifically, he works on catalytic C-H activation.

 - Speaker TBC.